MetaJT/wifiScanner/README.md

 # wifiScanner
 Python wifi scanner

+Only for maxOS right now

-install tabulate
+Install tabulate

-uses sudo so must include password in order to obtain BSSID's
+Uses sudo so must include password in order to obtain BSSID's